 Once the turkey is in, it'll fry pretty quickly.
 Most people say about three minutes per pound of bird, but I'd start checking it even sooner than that.
 My oil level started out above the turkey, but it slowly went down as the bird cooked, leaving part of it exposed toward the end.
 This didn't have any negative impact on the bird or its skin.

 When you're ready to check the temperature with an instant-read thermometer, use the hook to fish the turkey out, and lift it very slowly, allowing oil to drain off as you raise it.

 It helps to recruit a friend to check the temperature.

 When it reaches an internal temperature of 145°F (63°C), it's ready.
 Let it rest for about 20 minutes before cutting into it.

 A lot of people probably don't know that you can fry a turkey indoors, but indeed you can.
 I discovered indoor turkey fryers while working on a turkey story for Food & Wine and needed a way to try out a fried-turkey recipe in a test kitchen that had no outdoor space.

-In essence, it's a large countertop fryer that can work for large batches of fried chicken (or as a steamer for an at-home clambake), but an ingenious built-in rotisserie makes it work for turkey.
+In essence, it's a large countertop fryer that can work for large batches of fried chicken (or as a steamer for an at-home clambake).
 It's about double the cost of the outdoor setups, but it's also a lot more versatile, since you can use it to deep-fry, boil, or steam all sorts of stuff.